raspberrypilearning/looping-sprites/en/step_1.md

 ---
 ### Hardware

-+ A Computer or tablet capable of running Scratch
++ A computer or tablet capable of running Scratch

 ### Software